sboesebeck/morphium/docs/why-morphium.md

 **Problems:**
 - **Complex configuration** — Codec Registry setup is non-trivial
-- **Limited control** — Little influence over mapping behavior
+- **Limited control** — no first-class support for lifecycle hooks, lazy `@Reference` loading, field-level encryption, or custom name providers; you get whatever the codec conventions expose and no more
 - **Conflicts with other mappers** — The driver "wants" to map itself, which can lead to **double mapping** when integrating with other frameworks
-- **No caching integration** — You have to build caching yourself
+- **No caching integration — and that's a real gap, not a minor one** — the driver gives you no hook into the write path, no distributed invalidation mechanism, and no deterministic cache-key generation for queries.
+Replicating what Morphium gives you for free (`@Cache` per entity, `MessagingCacheSynchronizer`/`WatchingCacheSynchronizer` for cluster-wide invalidation, a query-result cache keyed by criteria+sort+projection+paging — see the [caching docs](./developer-guide.md#cache-synchronization)) means building, yourself: a wrapper around every store/update/delete to know when to invalidate, a way to propagate that across a cluster (a message queue you now also have to operate, or your own change-stream consumer with fan-out), and a stable cache-key scheme per query shape.
+Most teams never build this properly — they either accept "always hit the DB", or bolt on Redis as a second system where cache consistency can now break independently of the database.

 ### Why Morphium Has Its Own Driver (since v5.0)

-The official driver's built-in mapping conflicted with Morphium's mapping:
-- Double mapping (performance loss)
+Running the official driver's built-in POJO mapping *underneath* Morphium's own ODM mapping meant mapping every document twice, with two independently-opinionated mappers fighting over the same object graph:
+- Double mapping (real work done twice, not just a "the codec itself is slow" issue)
-- Unexpected type conversions
+- Unexpected type conversions where the two mappers disagreed
-- Hard-to-debug errors
+- Hard-to-debug errors from that disagreement

+Note: this is an *integration* problem, not a claim that the official driver's own mapper is slow in isolation — it isn't, and older claims here about generics support/mapping speed being weak points of the official driver no longer hold and shouldn't be used as arguments.

-**The solution:** A custom wire-protocol driver, **tailored exactly to Morphium's needs**.
+**The solution:** A custom wire-protocol driver, **tailored exactly to Morphium's needs**, avoiding the double-mapping problem entirely since there's only one mapper in the picture.

 **Benefits of the custom driver:**
-- **Lightweight** — Only what Morphium needs, no overhead
-- **Full control** — Mapping, retry, failover by our rules
+- **Failover, on our terms** — the official driver's failover behavior caused real production issues; owning the wire protocol means Morphium controls retry/reconnect/failover semantics directly instead of working around someone else's.
+- **No double mapping** — a single object-mapping layer, tightly integrated with Morphium's lifecycle callbacks, `@Reference` lazy loading, `@Encrypted` fields, and custom type mappers, instead of two mappers fighting over the same document.
-- **InMemory Driver possible** — The lean driver made a complete in-memory implementation practical
+- **InMemoryDriver** — owning the driver abstraction (`MorphiumDriver`) made a pure-Java, no-network in-memory implementation practical; most of the test suite runs against it, no MongoDB or Testcontainers required.
+- **PoppyDB** — a self-contained, wire-protocol-compatible alternative server exists only because Morphium isn't tied to the official driver's internals or assumptions.
+- **One abstraction, three interchangeable backends** — the same `MorphiumDriver` interface runs against real MongoDB, PoppyDB, and the InMemoryDriver, which wouldn't be possible wrapping a driver designed around exactly one server implementation.
+- **Wire-level control** — e.g. BSON's 16MB message limit is enforced end-to-end with a custom batch splitter; messaging (a MongoDB-collection-based pub/sub) is built directly on top of the same driver layer instead of bolted onto a black-box client.

 ---